fenago/ansible-course/md/Lab_3.md

 Using static groups with dynamic groups
 ---------------------------------------

-Of course, the possibility of mixing inventories brings with it an interesting question---what happens to the groups from a dynamic inventory and a static inventory if you define both?
-The answer is that Ansible combines both, and this leads to an interesting possibility.
-As you will have observed, our Cobbler inventory script produced an Ansible group called [webservers] from a Cobbler profile that we called [webservers].
-This is common for most dynamic inventory providers;
-most inventory sources (for example, Cobbler and Amazon EC2) are not Ansible-aware and so do not offer groups that Ansible can directly use.
-As a result, most dynamic inventory scripts will use some facet of information from the inventory source to produce groupings, the Cobbler machine profile being one such example.

 Let\'s extend our Cobbler example from the preceding section by mixing a static inventory.
 Suppose that we want to make our [webservers]